mitchellkrogza/nginx-ultimate-bad-bot-blocker/README.md

 - Commented sections of certain important bots to be sure of before blocking
 - Includes the IP range of Cyveillance who are known to ignore robots.txt rules and snoop around all over the Internet.
+- Whitelisting of Google, Bing and Cloudflare IP Ranges
 - Your own IP Ranges that you want to avoid blocking can be easily added.
 - Ability to add other IP ranges and IP blocks that you want to block out.